Fantasyland at Walt Disney World

 Directly beside the character meet and greet tent is a tent with colouring stations for kids.
 This is a great place to come and keep your kids occupied while your youngest traveller naps or maybe while you feed that smallest traveller.
 It can also provide some wonderful shade and a break from the activity of the park.

 Meet Rapunzel and Tiana

 Located in Princess Fairytale Hall, behind Cinderella’s Castle, guests can meet Tiana and Rapunzel at the same time.
 This character experience does have a FastPass, which I would recommend because these lines are long and there is nothing to do to occupy your kids attention.
 If you can’t get a FastPass then do this first thing or at the end of the day to avoid long, long lines.
-This is only one of two places where you can meet Tiana.
-The other is a special dining experience on the riverboat, which has an extra cost.
+This is the only place you can meet Tiana.
 So if have a Tiana fan this is the place to go.
 This is a great place for your princess to dress up in costume for some keepsake pictures.

 Meet Cinderella and Elena of Avalor